Last Updated on

 The Background: A Booming Regional Craft Beer Scene

 Beer Asia was born to celebrate everything beer around Asia-Pacific.
-In countries as diverse as Vietnam, Singapore, Cambodia and China, the variety and quality of beer has tremendously improved in the past few years.
+In countries as diverse as Vietnam, Singapore, Cambodia and China, the variety and quality of beer have tremendously improved in the past few years.

 Beer culture has evolved from boring, bland lagers made by a few big beer brands to an explosion of microbrewers experimenting with new, Asian-inspired beers and greater variety of beer styles.
 Beer lovers of all backgrounds now can devour pint-after-pint of both excellent craft.
 Unfortunately, with the high cost of imports, this comes admittedly at an often prohibitive cost.